FRC-2928/FRC-Programmer-Training/docs/RoboRIO/roboRIOStructure.md

 - Drive the *Sweetpants* training robot from your own laptop.
 Execute the *AutonomousTime* and *AutonomousDistance* command to ensure that they work.
 Then drive the robot around with a game controller.

-### Folk the Reference Program
+### Fork the Reference Program
-We're going to start our training on the roboRIO robots by **Folking** a reference program for a robot that we call *Sweetpants*.
+We're going to start our training on the roboRIO robots by **Forking** a reference program for a robot that we call *Sweetpants*.
 This will put a copy of the program into your own Github account so as you can make changes to it.

 1. Navigate to the [SweetpantsReference](https://github.com/FRC-2928/SweetpantsReference) program for the training roboRIO robot.

-2. Follow the instructions on [Folking a Repository](../Tools/git.md#gitFolk) to get a copy of the program into your own Github account.
+2. Follow the instructions on [Forking a Repository](../Tools/git.md#gitFork) to get a copy of the program into your own Github account.

 3. Check your Github account to ensure that the new repository has been copied.
 While you're there copy the repository URL by clicking on the **Code** button.